 One descends, one sees no longer, but one has seen.
 There is an art of conducting oneself in the lower regions by the memory of what one saw higher up.
 When one can no longer see, one can at least still know. ~ Rene Daumal

-Many of the posts on this site are considered a “work in progress” and I will often correct errors or update information as new light is shed on topic.
-Truth is what I am searching for and if I come to discover that something on my site is in error, it will be removed or corrected as soon as possible while the person who assisted in the correction will be credited at the bottom of the post.
+There are hundreds of posts on oneClimbs and I will often correct errors or update information.
+Truth is what I am searching for and if I come to discover that something on my site is in error, I’ll make any necessary edits.

-Please also take into consideration the fact that oneClimbs.com is not owned, controlled, or affiliated with The Church of Jesus Christ of Latter-day Saints (also called the Mormon Church or LDS Church).
-All views and opinions are of the authors who are solely responsible for their content, and should not be interpreted as official statements of LDS doctrine, belief or practice.
-Official statements from the Church can be found at LDS.org or Mormon.org.
+oneClimbs.com is not owned, controlled, or affiliated with The Church of Jesus Christ of Latter-day Saints.
+All views and opinions are of the authors here who are solely responsible for their content and should not be interpreted as official statements of Church doctrine, belief, or practice, unless specifically stated and correctly referenced.